 - Take intentional steps to protect all employees from discrimination by recirculating any current anti-discrimination policies and intentionally remind supervisors of their responsibilities related to ensuring that you maintain a discrimination-free workplace

 - Communicate regularly with remote staff about any emergency response plans to COVID-19; help to allay staff concerns by proactively sharing steps taken by your organization to keep the workforce safe

 - Review and recommunicate your paid and unpaid leave policies to ensure everyone knows what benefits they are entitled to and how to access them.

 - In times of crisis, Boards can expect to have a role that might shift from its normal course.
 There may be a need to be more involved in decision-making that has not otherwise been required.
-Crisis management requires review of board policies related to daily operations and policy making.
+Crisis management requires a review of board policies related to daily operations and policymaking.
 Also, it is important that the entire board be consulted.
 See what boards should during a crisis

 3. Minimize Risk of Infection in the Workplace